Alan Trejo Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).
+- Brewers pitchers combine to allow 34 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Brewers are sending Lauer (3-2) out to make his sixth start of the season.
-He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.
+- The Brewers will send Miley (3-1) to the mound to make his sixth start of the season.
+He is 3-1 with a 1.86 ERA and 19 strikeouts in 29 2/3 innings pitched.

-- His last appearance came on Tuesday, April 25 against the Detroit Tigers, when the lefty went three innings, surrendering four earned runs while allowing eight hits.
+- The lefty's most recent time out came on Saturday against the Los Angeles Angels, when he threw six innings, surrendering one earned run while giving up seven hits.

-- The 27-year-old has put up an ERA of 5.19, with 8 strikeouts per nine innings, in five games this season.
-Opponents are batting .287 against him.
+- The 36-year-old has amassed an ERA of 1.86, with 5.9 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.